j-jalving/statamic-autograph/README.md

 Make sure the `user_collection` config value is correct.

 #### • The templates dropdown is empty
-Check the path to the templates folder in your config (default: `resources/views/autograph`) and make sure it has at least one `.antlers.html` file in it.
+Check the path to the templates folder in your config (default: `resources/views/autograph`) and make sure it has at least one `.antlers.html` or `.blade.php` template file in it.

 #### • My images don't load
 Do your images work in the preview window, but they wont't load your my email client?
 Make sure you use the `full_url` modifier on your image url's.